michaelstiefel/DataEngineer_CapstoneProject/README.md

 This file creates the wordcount of the 200 hundred most often used English words.

+- run_data_quality_checks.py

+This file reads in the output parquet files as Spark data frames and tests whether they contain all the necessary columns, i.e. whether they have been correctly read in by the ETL pipeline.

 ## Data dictionary

 The ETL pipeline creates three spark dataframes Tweets, Users and Events (not strictly